omaestra-virtusa/lloyds-technical-test/README.md

 # iOS Tech Test

-For this technical test I have implemented an iOS application written in Swift using MVP as architecture pattern for clear separation of concerns.
+For this technical test I have implemented an iOS application written in Swift using MVP+Coordinator as architecture pattern for clear separation of concerns.
 I have chosen this pattern due to time and scope restrictions.

 Regarding the application, it is a simple Stock Market app which retrieves the data from a public API (https://www.stockdata.org/) and displays the information on a simplified manner.
 The app contains 3 main modules: